Nick Oliver

 About me

-I joined WWT in 2011 as a casual Learning Assistant, running family activities and formal learning programmes at the London Wetland Centre.
-I had just started studying Natural Sciences with the Open University and was keen to get some more hands-on experience to complement this, so started volunteering with the Reserve team undertaking habitat management activities, bat and plant surveys.
-In 2014 I moved across to the Grounds team - again employed on a casual basis – looking after the animals in our living collection.
+I joined WWT in 2011, starting as a casual Learning Assistant at the London Wetland Centre.
+I had just started studying Natural Sciences with the Open University and was keen to get some more hands-on experience to complement this, so volunteered with the Reserve team undertaking habitat management activities, bat and plant surveys.
+In 2014 I moved across to the Grounds team - again on a casual basis - looking after the animals in our living collection.

-My background is in training and development and I ran my own consultancy for a number of years, but my love for conservation got the better of me and I embarked on a full-time role in 2017.
-As Engagement Manager I helped to deliver the Trust’s key conservation stories to visitors, while still getting my hands dirty by leading corporate volunteering days.
+My background is in training and development, and alongside my part-time work at the Centre, I was running my own training consultancy.
+But the pull of conservation got the better of me and I embarked on a full-time role as Engagement Manager in 2017 - delivering the Trust's key conservation stories to visitors, managing one of the largest volunteering teams in the Trust and still getting the opportunity to get my hands dirty by leading corporate volunteering days.

 My role

-I'm now working in the UK Community Wetlands team as Community Action Manager for a flood resilience programme in south west London.
-This is a DEFRA funded project working in partnership with the local authority and a local conservation group to deliver flood resilience, wellbeing and biodiversity benefits to communities along the Beverley Brook.
-At WWT our focus for the project is on co-producing what we’re calling future-proofed neighbourhoods – giving individuals, households and neighbourhoods the knowledge and tools to adapt to the risks posed by climate change through SuDS and other nature-based solutions.
+I'm the Community Action Manager on the Community BlueScapes project, a Defra-funded flood resilience programme in southwest London working in partnership with Richmond and Wandsworth Councils, and Barnes Common Limited.
+At WWT our focus for the project is on co-designing what we're calling future-proofed neighbourhoods with the people who live, work or learn in those places - giving residents, schools and community groups the knowledge and tools to adapt to the risks posed by climate change through SuDS and other nature-based solutions.

 Experience and interests